w3c/wot-architecture/proposals/security_and_privacy.md

 ### 17. [Does this specification allow downgrading default security characteristics?](https://www.w3.org/TR/security-privacy-questionnaire/#relaxed-sop)

-No.  A WoT Thing Description describes what a WoT Thing does and requires, no more and no less.
+**No**.
+A WoT Thing Description describes what a WoT Thing does and requires, no more and no less.
 There is however an option in the WoT Thing Description to specify use of one of several different alternative security mechanisms to access a resource.